Ned Kelly: Outlawed under the Felons Apprehension Act

 On 28 October, the Victorian government announced a reward of £800 for the arrest of the gang; it was soon increased to £2,000.
 Three days later, the Parliament of Victoria passed the Felons Apprehension Act, which came into effect on 1 November.
 The bushrangers were given until 12 November to surrender.
 On 15 November, having remained at large, they were officially outlawed.
 As a result, anyone who encountered them armed, or had a reasonable suspicion that they were armed, could kill them without consequence.
 The act also penalised anyone who gave "any aid, shelter or sustenance" to the outlaws or withheld information, or gave false information, to the authorities.
 Punishment was imprisonment with or without hard labour for up to 15 years.

-The Victorian act was based on the 1865 Felons Apprehension Act, passed by the Parliament of New South Wales to reign in bushrangers such as the Gardiner–Hall gang and Dan Morgan.
+The Victorian act was based on the 1865 Felons Apprehension Act, passed by the Parliament of New South Wales to rein in bushrangers such as the Gardiner–Hall gang and Dan Morgan.
 In response to the Kelly gang, the NSW parliament re-enacted their legislation as the Felons Apprehension Act 1879.